Data Science MSc

 Search Our Courses

-Entry Requirements: An lower second class honours degree in Computer Science, Mathematics or Statistics
+Entry requirements: A second class honours degree, or its equivalent, in a subject relevant to Computer Science, Mathematics or Statistics.

 Funding: All applicants should consult www.lancs.ac.uk/pgfunding/